-Evann is an avid performer with a background in literature and dramaturgy, and she is excited to join the DC BroadwayWorld team!
+Evann is currently an Associate Editor with a background in literature and dramaturgy, and she is excited to join the DC BroadwayWorld team!
 Evann graduated with a double major in Theatre and English and American Literatures from Middlebury College in January 2015, and an MSc in Literature and Modernity from the University of Edinburgh in November 2016.

 There are just a few seats left for The Improvised Shakespeare Company's last few performances during its limited run at The Kennedy Center, and you're going to want to buy a ticket.
 A group of five outrageously talented performers takes one audience suggestion for the title of a play that is yet to be written and transforms it into a riotous, 90-minute Shakespearean masterpiece before your eyes.
 If your experience is anything like mine, you will enter the theatre contemplative and work-weary and leave smiling ear to ear, sharing knowing looks with other theatre-goers as if to say a?oedid we all really just witness that?!a??
 If this sounds effusive, it's meant to.
 The Improvised Shakespeare Company is an experience not to be missed.
 BWW Review: DEAR EVAN HANSEN Reminds Us We Are Not Alone at The John F. Kennedy Center For The Performing Arts August 11, 2019